-At Gillespie Law, LLC we have represented and assisted clients in obtaining guardianships for adults and children in both contested and uncontested cases.
+At the Franklin County law offices of Gillespie Law, LLC, we have represented and assisted clients in obtaining guardianships for adults and children in both contested and uncontested cases.

-When a guardianship is created or issued over a person is has numerous legal obligations and impact on many different people/ family members involved.
+When a guardianship is created or issued over a person, it comes with numerous legal obligations and impacts many different people/family members involved.

-If you think you or your family member may be in need of a guardianship you seek advice from a qualified and licensed attorney.
+If you think you or your family member may be in need of a guardianship, seek advice from a qualified and licensed attorney.

 Q & A